 Disgrace Finds Enoch Foster

-Biographies of Enoch Foster will note that he retired from the bench in 1898 at the close of his second term on the court.
+Polite biographies of Enoch Foster will note that he retired from the bench in 1898 at the close of his second term on the court.
 Or that he stepped down after making a significant contribution to jurisprudence.
-But Enoch Foster, like most people who accumulate power, didn't step away from anything.
+But Enoch Foster, like many people who accumulate power, didn't step away from anything.
 He left the court in disgrace.

 Foster had long been the subject of many rumors.
 He was something of a dandy.
 Tall and well-dressed, he wore his hair long and had a theatrical bearing.
 It was not uncommon to see him striding about in a tall top hat.